Salmatcre8/zappr/README.md

 ## Security Notes

+Zappr is built with security and self-custody at its core.

-- Private keys never leave the browser
+• Private keys never leave the user’s device: generated and stored locally within the browser.
-- Payments always require explicit user confirmation
+• Payments are always intentional: every transaction requires explicit user approval before execution.
-- No biometric data is stored by zappr
+• Biometric data remains private: Zappr does not collect or store fingerprints, Face ID data, or other biometrics.
-- Passkeys are managed by the device operating system
+• Passkey authentication is device-native : managed securely by the operating system using industry-standard protocols.
-- Anthropic API calls are proxied server-side without exposing user keys
+• Secure server-side API proxying: Anthropic API requests are routed through the backend without exposing user keys or credentials.

   ---